yutui1281461/pulsar/site/docs/latest/project/BinaryProtocol.md

-A valid implementation of a Pulsar client is not required to send the `Ping` probe, though it is required to promptly reply after receiving one from the broker in order to prevent the remote side from forcibly closing the TCP connection.
+A valid implementation of a Pulsar client is not required to send the `Ping` probe, though it is required to promptly reply after receiving one from the broker, in order to prevent the remote side to forcibly close the TCP connection.

 ### Producer